Welcome to the

 Our wind tunnel tested GQ hair-do gets long matted and dready

-Some smear mud on their chest, belly, and face to commune with the warm comfort of
+Mud is smeared on our chest, belly, and face to commune with the warm comfort of

 mother earth’s womb

-We paint war totems on the wall as provisions to battle the haunts of our wounded psyche
+We paint war totems on the wall as provisions to battle the haunts of our wounds

-We get bone needle tattoos, and piercings with eagle talons to bleed out the grief that
+We get bone needle tattoos, and piercings with eagle talons to bleed out the grief that's

-we aren’t allowed to feel in more crisp shinny places of refinement and “culture”
+disallowed in more crisp shinny places of refinement and 'culture'.

-The safety of the cave is treacherous to small men like sergeant dad
+The darkness of the cave is treacherous to small men like sergeant dad

 They’re welcome, and we’d honor their courage if they'd dare enter